September 30, 2025

 Here, the email signature begins with a request to share feedback on the usefulness of the email.

 Another key element is a personal photo and an original description of the activity instead of the dry official status that says "email marketer."
-And another exciting move is to use a button with a CTA instead of contact phones and emails.
+Also, a button with a CTA is used instead of contact phones and emails.

 This is a simple email signature containing the most critical information - name, job title, email, website, and direct phone number.
 This makes it easier for the recipient to respond or, for example, copy your data.